jamesmh/Injector.js/README.md

 # Injector.js
-Vanilla JS dependency injection.

 I've looked around for a simple library that provides dependency injection for vanilla JavaScript.
-The libraries I've seen are not "just simple" enough though, in terms of ease of use / configuration.
-I want to be able to call a function (normally a constructor) *without supplying anything*... and have the dependancies injected.
-So....I haven't found anything like that.
-So I made one.
+The libraries I've seen are not "just simple" enough though, in terms of ease of use.
+I want to be able to call a function (normally a constructor) *without supplying anything* and have the dependancies injected.
+I haven't found anything like that.
+So...
+I made one.

 ## Installation

 Include /dist/injector.js.

-See /src/index.js if you want to import ES6 module into your project.
+See /src/index.js if you want to import the ES6 module into your project.

-## Step 1:Register Dependencies
+### Step 1:Register Dependencies

-The first thing you need to do is provide the "injector" with all the dependencies you have.
+You need to provide "$injector" with all the dependencies you will need.
 Use .register(), which can be chained.
-The first parameter is the "name" or key of the dependency, and the second is the actual object.
+The first parameter is the "name" or key of the dependency, and the second parameter is the object to be the dependency. *Note: The "name" will be used to match parameter names from functions... keep reading.*

 ```
 var http  = { get: "I'm a http service." };